Jordan Sekulow

 Jordan Sekulow (born July 14, 1982) is an American lawyer, radio talk show host, former Washington Post blogger, political consultant, and author.

-A veteran of three Presidential campaigns, Sekulow is the executive director at the American Center for Law & Justice, a conservative international public interest law firm and watchdog group founded by his father, Jay Sekulow.
+A veteran of three presidential campaigns, Sekulow is the executive director at the American Center for Law & Justice, a conservative international public interest law firm and watchdog group founded by his father, Jay Sekulow.

 Education

 Sekulow graduated from George Washington University, receiving a bachelor's degree in political science.
-While there, he was founding a member of the Theta Zeta chapter of the Pi Kappa Phi fraternity.
+While there, he was a founding member of the Theta Zeta chapter of the Pi Kappa Phi fraternity.
 He graduated with a J.D. from Regent University in 2009.
 Sekulow also co-founded the Regent Journal of Law and Public Policy in 2008.
 Sekulow earned an LL.M in International Human Rights Law from the Georgetown University Law Center.

 Career

 Radio and television

 Sekulow was the host of The Jordan Sekulow Show, a daily talk show that has featured Mitt Romney, Newt Gingrich, Michele Bachmann and Herman Cain.

-Along with his father, Jay Sekulow, Jordan co-hosts Jay Sekulow Live!, a syndicated daily radio program that airs on nearly 1,000 AM and FM stations nationwide, as well as on XM and Sirius Satellite Radio networks.
+Along with his father, Jay Sekulow, Jordan co-hosts Jay Sekulow Live! a syndicated daily radio program that airs on nearly 1,000 AM and FM stations nationwide, as well as on XM and Sirius Satellite Radio networks.
 He is the co-host of ACLJ This Week, a weekly television news program broadcast on Trinity Broadcasting Network and Daystar.